The Medieval cavalry was the part of the medieval army that consisted of mounted soldiers or horsemen.

 In any combat, medieval cavalry was the most mobile part of the army and played a decisive role in the outcome of the battle.
 While military forces also used various other animals for ridings, such as camels and mules, these groups of riders were not called cavalry.

-The Cavalry has been part of the military since the ancient times and the use of chariots was common even before the Iron Age.
-It was used by such civilisations as India, Egypt, Assyria, Greece, and Rome.
-During the initial centuries, horses were used without spurs, saddles, and saddle cloths etc. With the passage of time, breeds of large horses were bred which made carrying the armour on the horseback easier.
+The Cavalry has been part of the military since ancient times and the use of chariots was common even before the Iron Age.
+It was used by such civilizations as India, Egypt, Assyria, Greece, and Rome.
+During the initial centuries, horses were used without spurs, saddles, saddle cloths, etc. With the passage of time, breeds of large horses were bred which made carrying the armor on the horseback easier.

 On the battleground, medieval cavalry played decisive roles with its use of tactics.
 The light cavalry played important role in scouting, skirmishing, and performing outpost duties while heavy medieval cavalry used tactics of using lances and ranged weapons during the main battle.

 Various formations were used by medieval cavalry on the battleground and these formations continued to evolve over time.
-One of the most important cavalry formations was encircling the enemy and engaging them at close combat.
-This formation was very successfully used during the Crusades particularly in the Battle of Dorylaeum in 1097.
+One of the most important cavalry formations was encircling the enemy and engaging them in close combat.
+This formation was very successfully used during the Crusades, particularly in the Battle of Dorylaeum in 1097.

 Medieval cavalry played a decisive role during various famous medieval battles.
 One such battle was the Battle of Manzikert in 1071 where the Turk cavalry inflicted a decisive defeat on the Byzantine armies.
 Cavalry also played a central role in various battles during the Crusades, most notably during the Battle of Dorylaeum where the Seljuks were encircled and defeated by the cavalry of Godfrey of Bouillon.